jgruber/docx_meeting_schedules_google/README.md

-# oclmscraper
+# docx_meeting_schedules_google
-Scrape OCLM schedules
+Scrape Meeting Schedules and Render docx Schedules That Look Descent on Google Docs

-This is a simple python script to scrape songs, counsel point studies, and OCLM schedules from wol.jw.org.
+This is a simple python script to scrape songs, counsel point studies, OCLM schedules, and Watchtower schedules from wol.jw.org and render `docx` schedule files which can be upload and edited on Google Docs.

 ## Install requirements